Skip to main content

 If CEEMS components are installed using RPM/DEB packages, a basic systemd unit file will be installed to start the service.
 However, when they are installed manually using pre-compiled binaries, it is necessary to install and configure systemd unit files to manage the service.

-Linux capabilities can be assigned to either file or process.
+Linux capabilities can be assigned to either a file or a process.
 For instance, capabilities on the ceems_exporter and ceems_api_server binaries can be set as follows:

 sudo setcap cap_sys_ptrace,cap_dac_read_search,cap_setuid,cap_setgid+p /full/path/to/ceems_exporter